cjanosdev/MCBS913_Image_Project/README.md

 1) Once you are logged onto Ron **via terminal or PUTTY client** ***(you cannot do this with cyberduck)*** navigate to the following directory: `/home/share/groups/mcbs913-2025/image`
 - The command to navigate to a directory or file is `cd` so in the terminal if you type: `cd /home/share/groups/mcbs913-2025/image`this will bring you to the correct directory.

-2) Once in the image directory you can type the following command to activate the conda environment: `conda activate image_proj_env` I named our conda environment "image_proj_env" so this is what you are "activating".
+2) Once in the image directory you can type the following command to activate the conda environment: `conda activate ./image_proj_env/` I named our conda environment "image_proj_env" so this is what you are "activating".

 3) If you want to "exit" or "stop" using the conda environment simply type the following command: `conda deactivate`.
 It is considered good practice to deactivate a conda environment when you are done using it.